Print Version Print this page

 A formal one-month rotation is spent in the Intensive Care Unit at McKay-Dee Hospital during the third year.
 Residents admit patients with the intensivists and follow these patients daily.
 Formal rounds are held by the multidisciplinary intensive care team, and residents present their patient at these rounds.
 Daily didactic lectures are given by the intensivists to the residents.

-Electives (11 months)
+Selectives/Electives (11 months)

 Rotation Schedule